systematic-magic/aop/text.rst

 If figure is very hard to read, please contact Production team and ask to provide more clear images.
 If Production team does not have better images, then contact corresponding author.

 11.2.
-Check the format of figure tite and description text.
+Check the format of figure tite.
 Figure title is mandatory.
-Description text should be present, if figure has pannels.
-Otherwise description is optional.

 	- Check that title has the following format:

-	|	**Figure N: Description text in sentence case followed by period.**
+	|	**Figure N: Title text in sentence case followed by period.**

 	|	For example: